wp-plugins/comprehensive-google-map-plugin/readme.txt

 9. When having marker Geo mashup, you can display in the info bubble marker's original post and post content excerpt instead of normally address and lat/long

 == Changelog ==

+= 9.0.4 =
+* Bug: Mulitple maps on the same page were generated from the cached map data of the first map
+* Bug: Square brackets in marker description were breaking WordPress shortcode parsing functionality
+* Enhancement: Added ability to save shortcodes by name and load them up/delete them in Wordpress's post/page WYSIWYG editor
+* Enhancement: Added more debug data for cases when GeoMashup fails
+* Enhancement: Added "Support" tab in CGMP settings with user specific debug information
+* Cleanup: Removed deprecated shortcode properties

 = 9.0.3 =
 * Experimental: Trying to improve caching mechanism